Marine Corps Air Station Iwakuni Military Defense Lawyers | UCMJ Court-Martial Defense

 • Referral to court-martial and trial proceedings

-Court-martial investigations at Marine Corps Air Station Iwakuni are typically conducted by military law enforcement agencies aligned with the service branch of the personnel involved.
+Court-martial investigations at Marine Corps Air Station Iwakuni, Japan are typically conducted by military law enforcement agencies aligned with the service branch of the personnel involved.
 Agencies such as CID, NCIS, OSI, and CGIS may serve as the primary investigators depending on assignment and jurisdiction.
 When the specific branch is not clearly defined, investigations may involve any of these military investigative bodies operating within their authorized scope.
 Their role is to gather facts, interview personnel, and document evidence for potential prosecutorial review.

 Common investigative methods include structured interviews, sworn statements, and preservation of both physical and digital evidence.
 Investigators frequently review electronic records and communications while coordinating with command authorities and legal offices to maintain a comprehensive evidentiary record.
 These methods ensure that information is collected systematically and according to established military procedures.
 Early investigative actions often shape the direction and intensity of the case as it develops.